orlamadden/hello-world-apparel/README.md

 #### Colour

 For this project, I kept design and color to a minimum so users could focus on the core functionality of the website.
 The primary colours of the website is orange, white, black and light grey.
 Orange is used in moderation, primarily for bringing important information to attention, or used as the primary call to action on a page.
 The light colours of white and grey help the orange to stand out so user's notice it.
+The choice of colour was inspired from one of my favourite websites, [Loot Crate](https://www.lootcrate.com/).

 ![https://res.cloudinary.com/orla2020/image/upload/v1600609779/ms4/ms4-palette_h7zshy.png](https://res.cloudinary.com/orla2020/image/upload/v1600609779/ms4/ms4-palette_h7zshy.png)